 The placement of construction hoardings means that there will be less space available within the reception area of the Council House and where possible customers are encouraged to make use of our online services, rather than visit us.

-Many council services including council tax, blue badge applications and missed bin reporting forms are available online, anytime via the Derby Direct to You website.
+Many council services including council tax, blue badge applications and missed bin reporting forms are available online, anytime via the MyAccount.

 Other benefits to our citizens associated with the redevelopment include improved security to make visits to the Council House safer, a new fully accessible meeting room and improved customer interview rooms for those who need to visit us to access services.